 The door is always open to the Chaplain’s office at The Ottawa Mission.
 Some people drop in daily to see a friendly face and others come in looking for guidance in a time of crisis.
-As well, an average of 45 people attend the small Chapel Service held daily at The Mission.
+As well, an average of 25 people attend the small Chapel Service held daily at The Mission.

+Many of the people who turn to The Ottawa Mission for help have experienced rejection, major disappointments, or have survived a personal tragedy.
+The Mission provides much-needed spiritual support to help these people along their life journey.
 The Chaplain leads daily chapel services and provides personal support to people in the shelter and others living in the community who seek help in coping with the stresses and pressures of everyday life.
-The Chaplaincy team also provides spiritual guidance to people dealing with addictions and to those living out their final days in The Ottawa Mission’s Hospice.
+He also provides spiritual guidance to people dealing with addictions and to those living out their final days in The Ottawa Mission’s Hospice.